 (a) Residential, if the land is used wholly or primarily for the purpose of providing the owner or occupier of the land with a residence for himself, his family or servants, or any of them; or

-(b) Vacant land, if there is no building on the land.
+(b) Vacant Land, if there is no building on the land.

 [By-law 29 amended in Gazette 29 Dec 1995 p.
 6331.]